evgenyneu/tarpan/README.md

 ### Plots of Pareto K values

-The `save_compare` function creates plots of Pareto K values for each data points for the models.
-The data points with Pareto K values higher than 0.7 are highlighted in red, with their index shown below the markers.
+The `save_compare` function creates plots of Pareto K values for  data points.
+Points with Pareto K values higher than 0.7 are highlighted in red, with their indices shown below the markers.

 <img src="https://github.com/evgenyneu/tarpan/raw/master/docs/examples/save_compare/a01_compare/model_info/height/pareto_k_divorse.png" width="600" alt="Plot of Pareto K values">